 How long will you use my information for?

-Where you have applied for a job at iTech, you may wish us to retain your personal information on file, on the basis that a further opportunity may arise in future and we may wish to consider you for that, we will write to you separately, seeking your explicit consent to retain your personal information on that basis.
+Where you have applied for a job at iTech, you may wish us to retain your personal information on file, on the basis that a further opportunity may arise in future.
+In such a scenario, we will write to you separately, seeking your explicit consent to retain your personal information on that basis.

 Rights of access, correction, erasure, and restriction